erwan-lemonnier/klue-microservice-deploy/README.md

 deploy_pipeline --push --deploy
 ```

-To execute only steps 1 to 3:
+To execute only steps 1 to 4:

 ```
 deploy_pipeline --push
 ```

-To only push the image to hub.docker.io:
+To only push the image to hub.docker.com:

 ```
 deploy_pipeline --no-build --push
 ```

-To only deploy to amazon:
+To only deploy to Amazon:

 ```
 deploy_pipeline --no-build --deploy